opringle/tfx-gcp-tutorial/README.md

 - Your built docker image can be multiple Gbs.
 Pushing this to Container Registry can take >30mins.
 Instead use Cloud Build to build and push much faster.
 ## Issues

 - Everytime I modify my application training code, I have to rebuild and push my docker container.
 This workflow is a pain in the arse.
 There must be a better way.
 What if I package the application, rather than copying the files over during the docker build?
+That way I can make modifications to code without needing to rebuild the container.
 ## ToDo

-- View training process with tensorboard
 - Train on multiple gpus
 - Distribute training across multiple machines and gpus
 - Tune hyperparameters